|Entrant||HILL+KNOWLTON STRATEGIES Dubai, UNITED ARAB EMIRATES|

 The campaign and promotion focused majorly on the KSA market with support to wider GCC countries, Egypt, and Iraq.

-So far, the campaign has reached more than 13,000,000 people across our key markets and received 2,705,736 social engagement.
+So far, the campaign has reached over 13 million people across our key markets and engagement reached almost 3 million.
 In the first 3 weeks, Honor received more than 254 user generated videos across Twitter, Facebook, and Instagram.
-We're seeing videos from Saudi youth studying and residing abroad, across Canada, London and the US.
+We are seeing videos from Saudi youth studying and residing abroad, across Canada, London and the US.
 We are receiving videos from Egypt, Iraq and Sudan.
-So far, we have had videos from aspiring children training at the LaLiga academy in the UAE to an older segment of Saudis in their traditional dress showing off their football skills.
-The Honor 7X Challenge received over 2 million impressions in publicity with online PR coverage across newspapers in Saudi, the UAE and Egypt.
-SOV on Google trends has increased against our competitors and brand mentions have spiked with more than 3.8K user mentions.
-More importantly, we empowered young Saudi’s to express themselves on a global scale.
+The two footballer posts on our channels generated more than 135K organic video views and 900 Twitter engagements, spiking the Honor 7X mentions to reach 8.4K in the first 3 weeks.
+The #Honor7XChallenge received more than 2 million impressions in publicity with online PR coverage across newspapers in Saudi, the UAE and Egypt.
+SOV on Google trends increased against our competitors and brand mentions have spiked with over 3.8K mentions.